List of Hong Kong national security cases: DJ Giggs (21 November 2020)

 Edmund Wan Yiu-sing, better known as DJ 'Giggs', was a popular host at D100 Radio.
 In February 2020 he started the "Thousand Parents, Taiwan Aid" programme to help protesters exiled to Taiwan.

 On 21 November 2020, Giggs, his wife Tsang Bik-wan, and his secretary Alice Lee Po-lai were arrested, accused of "providing financial assistance for secession" and money-laundering.
 The three were granted bail a day later, and were not charged.
 Three more, aged between 28 and 58, were arrested for the same accusation in connection with this case, which was only announced after media inquiries.

 Giggs was arrested again on 7 February 2021 and charged the next day on suspicion of four counts of performing acts with seditious intention the next day, reportedly over his comments on air regarding his crowdfunding efforts.
 He was denied bail by judges and hence he remained in custody.
 He faced six new charges on 10 May 2021, of which five were additional ones for money laundering, and one was an additional one for conspiring to commit an act with a seditious intention.
 In a written statement, the judge described the contact of Giggs with two Taiwanese organisations, Judicial Reform Foundation and Presbyterian Church in Taiwan, as "very active".
 Alice Lee was charged with two counts of money-laundering but released on bail.

 On 1 September 2022, Giggs pleaded guilty on three money-laundering charges and one count of sedition; as per a plea agreement with prosecution that had been revealed in May, six other charges were kept on file.
 Alice Lee had her charges kept on file as part of the plea agreement.
 On 7 October, Giggs was sentenced to 2 years and 8 months in prison.
+However, on 18 November, he was released after taking into account of remand time.
+After his release, he later moved to Canada with his wife in April 2023.